TikTok Says It's Meg Ryan Fall: What It Is and How to Get the Look

 Kathleen Kelly is who I model my life around #youvegotmail#megryan#tomhanks#90smovie#90sromcom#FriendsReunion♬ original sound - 𝐵𝑟𝑎𝑑𝑖

-With trends of the '90s making a big comeback these days, it's no surprise that Ryan's timeless looks have reemerged as sources of style inspo for many.
-If you -- like us -- can't wait to embrace the trends of Meg Ryan Fall, then allow ET Style to help you freshen up your closet with products inspired by your favorite rom-coms.
+With nostalgic trends of the '90s making a big comeback these days, it's no surprise that Ryan's cutest outfits and timeless looks have reemerged as sources of style inspo for many.
+If you -- like us -- can't wait to embrace the trends of Meg Ryan Fall and Sally fashion, then allow ET Style to help you freshen up your closet with products inspired by your favorite rom-coms.

 Meg Ryan as Sally Albright in When Harry Met Sally